 You’ll want the native apps to be as consistent as possible to ensure no loss of functionality during use.
 This is true no matter how many servers they have, or what speeds they can offer.

-PIA has native apps for the following devices:
+PIA has native apps for the following devices/browsers:

-It’s the typical range you’d expect, and should be good enough to cater for almost all users.
+It’s the typical range you’d expect and should be good enough to cater to almost all users.